HIIT/mydataoperatorui/readme.md

 ## Copying and License

-This software product uses INSPINIA-template (http://webapplayers.com/inspinia_admin-v2.3/layouts.html | http://webapplayers.com/)
+This software product uses [INSPINIA Admin Theme template v2.2](http://webapplayers.com/inspinia_admin-v2.2/)
   All other code is licensed under MIT-license